library(manymome)

 For transparency, the output also shows how the indirect effect was computed.

-standardized_y = TRUE)
+and standardized_y = TRUE

 The results can be printed as usual: